lucidworks/solr-couchbase-plugin/README.md

 In Couchbase admin panel, under XDCR tab following settings should be configured:

+### Remote Cluster

+This Solr plugin should be configured as Couchbase's Remote Cluster.
+Click on 'Create Cluster Reference' button and fill in cluster data.

+* 'Cluster Name' can be any name.
-* Remote Cluster - This Solr plugin should be configured as Couchbase's Remote Cluster.
-Click on 'Create Cluster Reference' button.
-Fill in cluster data.
-'IP/hostname" should be <ip_address>:port and the port number is the port on which this request handler will register itself as a Couchbase Replica.
-It is specified in CouchbaseRequestHandler's *params* list as 'port'.
+* 'IP/hostname' should be `<ip_address>:port` and the port number is the port on which this request handler will register itself as a Couchbase Replica.
+It is specified in CouchbaseRequestHandler's **params** list as 'port'.
+* Username and password should be the same as those provided in solrconfig.xml file, as the replica starts with the same credentials as the Couchbase server.

+### Replication

-* Replication - Click on 'Create Replication' button.
-Select a Couchbase Cluster and a Bucket to replicate from.
-Select configured Solr's Plugin Remote Cluster and add a Bucket name.
-This Bucket name must match the name specified in *databases*, *fieldmappings* and *splitpaths* in the solrconfig.xml file.
-Under *Advaced settings* field 'XDCR Prootcol' should be set to 'Version 1' value.
+Click on 'Create Replication' button.

+* Select a Couchbase Cluster and a Bucket to replicate from.
+* Select configured Solr's Plugin Remote Cluster and add a Bucket name.
+This Bucket name must match the name specified in the bucket **name** parameter in the solrconfig.xml file.
+* Under *Advaced settings* **XDCR Prootcol** should be set to 'Version 1' value.

 # Multiple collections